 The ecommerce market in Switzerland

-Swiss consumers have spent 8.4 billion euros on products and services online in 2015.
-This is a growth of over 13 percent compared to 2014.
 Approximately 40 percent of the ecommerce market consists of the online sale of products, while the other 60 percent is based on services.
 Switzerland is also one of the top three markets in Europe for cross-border purchases, with 61 percent of online purchases being dedicated to cross-border purchases.
 A study from 2021 shows that the value of goods sold online in 2020 was worth 12.2 billion euros.

 Latest news about Switzerland

 Read all our articles about ecommerce in Switzerland.